mmehr2/CDDProject2470/README.md

   a.
 Use the seq_file example to create a /proc/myps entry that will print one line of output per process in the task_struct.
 Print(decode) the task flags.

-## Note:
-In /proc/kallsyms, a lowercase character designates the symbol as local (or non-exported).
-An uppercase character should designate the symbol as global (or external).

 # Group Homework ..
 Chapter 5
 1. Using semaphores & Spinlocks